RexProgram404/CS-499/Enhancement/CS 300 - Project 2/ReadMe.md

 Running the Program:

-To run the program, first enable the "/CS 300 - Project 2/ Project_2" file to be a runnable program, then start the program through the terminal or command consol.
+To run the program, first enable the "/CS 300 - Project 2/ Project_2" file to be a runnable program, then start the program through the terminal or command console.